 Students who are residents of Virginia Beach and at least 23 years old may apply for this scholarship.
 You should currently be enrolled in an undergraduate program at an accredited institution and have returned to school after being away.
 You should have a GPA of 3.0 or higher.
 Applicants must write a short essay about their career goals and special circumstances.
 At least one award of $500 will be given.

-The Arizona Business and Professional Women's Foundation gives out several scholarships aimed at women 21 years old or older who are returning to school to better their career prospects.
+The Arizona Business and Professional Women's Foundation gives out several scholarships aimed at women 19 years old or older who are returning to school to better their career prospects.
 Applicants must attend a community college or trade school in Arizona and will need to write an essay about their career goals and financial situation.
-The application deadline is June 18th.
+The application deadline usually around June 18th.
 Award amount varies.

 This scholarship is awarded by the Society of Women Engineers to a non-traditional student who has re-entered education after a break.
 Students should be studying any kind of engineering and may be college freshmen, sophomores, juniors, or seniors.
 The award is for $3,250.